MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/connection.md

 ## ADB Lite

-The ADB Client independently implemented by MAA can avoid continuously opening multiple ADB processes and reduce performance loss compared to the original ADB, but some screenshot methods are not available.
+An ADB Client independently implemented by MAA uses TCP to communicate directly with the ADB Server.
+Compared with the original ADB, it can avoid opening multiple ADB processes continuously and reduce performance overhead, but some screenshot methods are unavailable.<sup>[PR](https://github.com/MaaAssistantArknights/MaaAssistantArknights/pull/3315)</sup>

 It is recommended to enable it, but the specific advantages and disadvantages need feedback. ~~Help us do some testing x2~~